StavC/WaCSim/doc/getting_started.rst

 #############
 Basic Example
 #############
 For this example, the Minitown network will be used.
 This network consists of two pumps, PUMP1 and PUMP2, and one tank, TANK.
-The first thing to do is to create a DHALSIM experiment config file as follows.
-All DHALSIM config files end with the .YAML extension, a file format similar to JSON.
+The first thing to do is to create a WaCSim experiment config file as follows.
+All WaCSim config files end with the .YAML extension, a file format similar to JSON.

 **example_config_1.yaml**